anirudhsevugan/simpliplay-android-example-fork/contrib/README.md

    - Five, that's pretty much it!
 Enjoy your day!

+     **If you're still confused, refer to this example fork and take a look at how it's structured**.

 ## About this branch
 This branch is for contributions to the source code.
 The source code should be read from the *main* branch.
 Any contributions, or modified versions of the same software will be here, with different folders for different authors. **You should NOT make pull requests for contributions in the main branch, you should make it in this branch after you've created a fork with your modifications**.